 The secularization of karma in the West started in part with the creation of the Theosophical Society in the late 19th century.
 The Russian émigré Helena Blavatsky founded the society with Henry Steel Olcott, a lawyer and journalist, in 1875 in New York City.
 Blavatsky originally shaped the group's doctrines around her gnostic and kabbalah beliefs, but an 1879 trip to India steered her toward Hinduism and a more regimented understanding of karma.
 Blavatsky believed that the Theosophical Society's studies, discussions and meditations could help prepare the world for the Aquarian Age -- a time of enlightenment and brotherhood.
 Annie Besant, an English woman, helped extend the society's reach and introduce modified Hindu beliefs to the West.
 Today, the Theosophical Society defines karma as "a law of spiritual dynamics related to every act in daily life" [source: Theosophical Society].
 It's a view of karma that is only loosely connected to the structure of Hindu, Buddhist, Sikh or Jain philosophies.

-To learn more about karma, reincarnation and other spiritual beliefs, look over the links on the next page.
+To learn more about karma, reincarnation and other spiritual beliefs, look over the links below.

 - Bosch, Tori.
 "Am I the Buddha?
 Slate.
 December 27, 2007.http://www.slate.com/id/2156302/